axelfeldmann/feldmann.nyc/posts/carry-lookahead-adder/Carry Lookahead Adders.md

 ---
 [January 11, 2025]

 One of the main things that computers do is add numbers.
 Because they are computers, these numbers tend to be represented in binary.
-But, how do they do it?

-The most naive way to do it is to use the grade-school addition algorithm:
+We can compute the sum of two binary numbers with a base-2 version of the grade-school addition algorithm.

 <img src="/posts/carry-lookahead-adder/carry-lookahead-adder-grade-school-addition.drawio.svg" width="350" alt="grade-school-addition">

-The problem is that if we synthesize this into a digital circuit, it looks like this:
+If we naively synthesize this into a digital circuit, it looks like:

 <img src="/posts/carry-lookahead-adder/carry-lookahead-adder-rca.drawio.svg" width="700" alt="ripple-carry-adder">

 This design is called a "ripple carry adder" (RCA) and has a very long *critical path*.
 An $n$-bit adder capable of adding 2 $n$-bit numbers has $O(n)$ critical path length.
 For relevant values of $n$ (e.g. 32, 64), this is terrible!

-OK, so how can we do better?
+How can we do better?

 The answer is called a "carry lookahead adder" (CLA).
 A CLA has a critical path of $O(\log n)$.
-Much better!
-In this post, I will share a cool explanation of how they work.
+Much shorter!
+In this post, I will share a cool explanation of how CLAs work.
 I did not come up with this explanation; I learned it from my grad school advisor, [Daniel Sanchez](https://people.csail.mit.edu/sanchez/).

 <br/>